alfa155518/modern-JavaScript-React-interview-questions-/README.md

 ReactDOM.render(element, document.getElementById("root"));
 ```

-### 7. What is the component life cycle of React class component?
+### 7. What is the component life cycle of React class component

 The lifecycle includes: